GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/tutorial.md

     if (content) {
       document.open();
-      // Note that the use of document.write for replacing the whole page is just to quickly set up a preview for demo but may be not ideal for production. document.write(content);
+      // Note that the use of document.write for replacing the whole page is to quickly set up a preview for demo but may not be ideal for production. document.write(content);
       document.close();
     }